Assxios/Boot2root/writeup2.md

 After the `COW` mechanism triggers, writing to the write-protected file directly is no longer possible, and any further writes will be directed to the copy of the file in our virtual memory.
 *But we still have a lot of loops simply because we don't know, how many attempts it will take to get the race condition to happen.*

-If you would like to learn more about dirtycow, I recommedn reading [this github wiki](https://github.com/dirtycow/dirtycow.github.io/wiki/VulnerabilityDetails) and to watch [this video](https://www.youtube.com/watch?v=kEsshExn7aE).
+If you would like to learn more about dirtycow, I recommend reading [this github wiki](https://github.com/dirtycow/dirtycow.github.io/wiki/VulnerabilityDetails) and to watch [this video](https://www.youtube.com/watch?v=kEsshExn7aE).

 ## Exploitation
 I will modify the [pokemon C code](https://github.com/dirtycow/dirtycow.github.io/blob/master/pokemon.c) to gain a root shell.
 The modified C code is available at [exploit.c](./scripts/exploit.c).